Whale Exhibit Grand Opening

 On Friday afternoon, the park hosted a children's carnival to begin the day's events.
 Youth of all ages visited with park rangers and SCA volunteers to learn about whales through fun games and activities.
 With the help of local high school volunteers, the park created twelve hands-on centers for kids to explore.
 One of the most popular stations was the bone touch table, but it ranked right up there with face painting!

-This project would not have been possible without the vision and perseverance of park whale biologist, Christine Gabriele, who spent the last 13 years of her career giving this project the continuity and guidance to become a reality.
+This project would not have been possible without the vision and perseverance of park whale biologist, Christine Gabriele, who spent the last 13 years of her career giving this project the continuity and guidance it needed to become a reality.
 It took the hearts and hands of many park staff and community volunteers to prepare this unique specimen for professional cleaning and articulation.